Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **1st April 2015**

 * AC is now for PCs and npc_ac is for NPCs.
 AC still calculates the highest between armored and unarmored AC.
 See https://app.roll20.net/forum/post/1759669/target-and-ac-on-5e-character-sheet#post-1784957
+* Cleaned up the sheet so it works better on firefox and iPad.
+The heart still needs to be fixed on iPad. see https://app.roll20.net/forum/post/1785922/targeting-tablet-devices-with-css
+* Added "Skin" to determine skin color.
+* Reduced the size of the shield
+* Redid the buttons for Inspiration and Death saves
+* Added Exhaustion
+* Added number spinners to hp, hd, exhaustion

 **31st March 2015**